bparanj/hivegrid.dev/README.md

 ## Deploying Rails App

 You can use Capistrano to deploy your Rails 7.1 app to the provisioned server.
+We will be using dotenv gem to manage environment variables on the production server.

 ```mermaid
 graph LR